opsgility/marketplace/azure-marketplace-workshop/day2-lab5-private-marketplace-setup.md

 1. Select All services and then Marketplace.

-1. Select Private Marketplace from the menu on the left.
+1. Select Private Marketplace from the menu on the left of the Marketplace tile.

-1. Shows the private marketplace menu option on the left side of the Marketplace.

 1. Select Access control (IAM) to assign the Marketplace admin role.

-1. Shows the IAM access control screen.

 1. Select + Add > Add role assignment.

 1. Under Role, choose Marketplace Admin.

-1. Shows the Role assignment menu.

-1. Select the desired user from the dropdown list, then select Review + Assign.
+1. Within the Role assignment menu, select the desired user from the dropdown list, then select Review + Assign.